CochinoChingon/sucias/_posts/2022-03-28-mans-man-skills.md

 ---
-title: Man's Man Skills
+title: Skills
 date: 2022-03-28
-excerpt: "Today's conversation is about skills and my view as to how it applies to being a better male in today's climate.
-It's part 4 of the Askmen.com article How to Be a Man's Man in a Culture That Hates Masculinity.
-Although this week's paragraph misses the mark, in my opinion"
+excerpt: "My take on skills as to how it applies to being a better male in today's climate"
 header:
   overlay_image: /images/show-logo.png
   overlay_filter: 0.5